vyngo/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-    We can see that the mean and median for the new dataset with the filled-in missing values are the same as mean and median of the original dataset
+    We can see that the mean and median for the new dataset with the filled-in missing values are the same

 ## Differences in activity patterns between weekdays and weekends